microsoft/azure-health-data-services-toolkit/samples/ServiceBusChannel/README.md

-# Using Service Bus as a Channel

-This sample will show you how you can access Azure resources with the SDK.
-Custom operations and solutions built with this SDK usually need access to Azure resources - from interacting with your FHIR service to integrations with Azure Storage or Service Bus.

-Here, we'll cover the channel scenario which can be used to access Azure Service Bus and Azure Storage.
+# Channel to Azure Service Bus

+In this sample, a pipeline is created with a channel to send data to Azure Service Bus.

 ## Concepts

-This sample provides easy configuration of the application with Azure Service Bus and Azure Storage with this SDK.
-The sample shows how to configure Azure Service Bus as a channel, its options using input channel, and how to send and receive messages with Azure Service Bus.
+This sample shows how to configure a channel to send pipeline data to Azure Service Bus.

 ## Prerequisites